 We Buy Silverware & Flatware

-Determining the value of Silverware and Flatware, there are various hallmarks.
-These include general hallmarks as well as other hallmarks that relate to culture, origin and era.
+and flatware.
+There are general hallmarks as well as hallmarks that relate to the origin,

 How to Identify Your Antique Silverware

 in every home.
 Silver plated picture frames and other decorative items are still popular

 There are several steps involved in identifying antique silverware and flatware:

 - Examine your silver for hallmarks.
 If the piece is marked “sterling” or “925” it is

 sterling silver.
 You will also note a symbol that represents the manufacturer of